 Population estimates for all children aged 0 to 17 years are sourced from the Australian Bureau of Statistics (ABS).
-Population estimates for Indigenous children are sourced from Indigenous population projections produced by the ABS.
+Population estimates for Aboriginal and Torres Strait Islander children are sourced from Indigenous population projections produced by the ABS.
 Non-indigenous population estimates are derived by calculating the difference between the total population and the corresponding estimate from the Indigenous population projections.

-Population estimates used to calculate rates are available in online supplementary tables P1–P5.
+Population estimates used to calculate rates are available in the Supplementary data tables P1–P5.

 The COVID-19 pandemic, and the resulting Australian Government closure of the international border from 20 March 2020, caused significant disruptions to the usual Australian population trends.
 This report uses Australian Estimated Residential Population (ERP) estimates that reflect these disruptions.